inzva/Algorithm-Program/README.md

 See the FAQ [here.](https://inzva.com/faq-algorithm-competition-programme)

-**HOW TO BE AN EDITOR/PROBLEM SETTER/REVIEWER**
+**HOW TO BE AN EDITOR/PROBLEM SETTER**

-If you want to support the community as an **Editor, Problem Setter or Reviewer**, and get scholarship for your work by [BEV Foundation](https://bev.foundation/), you can sen an e-mail to contact@inzva.com.
+If you want to support the community as an **Editor or Problem Setter**, and get scholarship for your work by [BEV Foundation](https://bev.foundation/), you can sen an e-mail to contact@inzva.com.

 **BUNDLES**